daki3987/CSPB-3308-Group3-Project/PAGE_TESTING.md

 ---

-## 2. Page Title: Regional Recipes Listing (`window.html`)
+## 2. Regional Listing (window.html)

 ### Description
 This page shows a list of fun facts filtered by the clicked region (passed via URL).
-Recipes appear as cards and can be searched, filtered, and sorted.
+Users can search, filter, or sort these cards.

 ### Parameters
 - `continent`: required, e.g., `"Asia"`